benfiola/dotfiles/README.md

 * All necessary, supported applications are installed
 * OS, desktop environments, and applications are all configured and themed appropriately

-# Configuration
+# Inventory

-Configuration is defined in the environment, and consumed via [dynamic inventory](./inventories/env.py).
+Inventory is defined from the environment via the [benfiola.dotfiles.environmnent](./plugins/inventory/environment.py) inventory plugin.

 | Envioronment Variable | Description |
 | - | - |